Yuri on Ice: Music

 The opening theme, "History Maker" by Dean Fujioka, and ending theme, "You Only Live Once" by Wataru Hatano, were both released as singles.
 A compilation CD entitled Oh!
 SkaTra!!!
 Yuri!!! on ICE (Oh! スケトラ!!!　ユーリ!!! on ICE), with the anime's 24 original songs, was released on December 21, 2016, and ranked #1 on Oricon's Weekly Digital Album Chart for the week of December 19–25.
-The insert song "Yuri on Ice" was included in Piano Solo Chū Jōkyū Figure Skate Meikyoku-shū ~Hyōyō ni Hibiku Melody~ 2016-2017, a piano book released on January 21, 2017 with music used by figure skaters (including Mao Asada and Yuzuru Hanyu).
+The insert song "Yuri on Ice" was included in Piano Solo Chū Jōkyū Figure Skate Meikyoku-shū ~Hyōjō ni Hibiku Melody~ 2016-2017, a piano book released on January 21, 2017, with music used by figure skaters (including Mao Asada and Yuzuru Hanyu).
 It was the only anime song in the music book release.
 An album of the TV soundtrack, the Yūtora/Yuri!!! on Ice Original Soundtrack Collection, was released on June 28, 2017.
+On November 19, 2017, the Yuri!!! on Concert took place at the Makuhari Messe with the Ensemble Fove conducted by Taro Umebayashi and Taku Matsushiba, the event was live-streamed on July 1, 2018 on YouTube and the CD was made available on November 20, 2018, it was released on streaming services on February 15, 2019.

 Welcome to The Madness

-A side story manga, Yuri on Ice Side Story: Welcome to The Madness, was published on May 26, 2017 as a bonus item included with the final Blu-Ray volume of the anime series.
+A side story manga, Yuri on Ice Side Story: Welcome to The Madness, was published on May 26, 2017, as a bonus item included with the final Blu-Ray volume of the anime series.
 Written and illustrated by series co-creator Mitsurou Kubo, the manga follows Yuri P. and Otabek Altin the night after the Grand Prix Final.
 An original video animation also included with the Blu-Ray, Welcome to The Madness, depicts Yuri P.'s skate at the Grand Prix Final exhibition event.

-Yuri on Ice the Movie: Ice Adolescence
+Cancelled anime film

-A Yuri on Ice original film was announced on April 29, 2017 at the Yuri!!! on Stage exhibition event.
-The film's title, Yuri on Ice the Movie: Ice Adolescence (Yuri on Ice Gekijō-ban: Ice Adolescence) was announced on July 1, 2018 at the Yuri!!! on Concert event.
-The film was originally scheduled to be released in 2019, but it has been delayed to another, currently unknown release date.
-A teaser trailer depicting a young Viktor Nikiforov performing at the Winter Olympic Games was released in Japan on January 17, 2019 as a part of a Yuri on Ice marathon event.
-The primary production staff from the Yuri on Ice anime series will return to produce Ice Adolescence, including series creators Sayo Yamamoto and Mitsurō Kubo as the film's director and screenwriter, respectively.
-On November 26, 2020, the same teaser trailer was released worldwide.
+A Yuri on Ice original film was announced in April 2017 at the Yuri!!! on Stage exhibition event.
+The film's title, Yuri on Ice the Movie: Ice Adolescence (Yuri!!! on Ice Gekijō-ban: Ice Adolescence) was announced in July 2018 at the Yuri!!! on Concert event.
+The film was originally scheduled to be released in 2019, but was subsequently delayed.
+A teaser trailer depicting a young Viktor Nikiforov performing at the Winter Olympic Games was released in Japan in January 2019 as a part of a Yuri on Ice marathon event.
+The primary production staff from the Yuri on Ice TV series were expected to return for Ice Adolescence, including series creators Sayo Yamamoto and Mitsurō Kubo as the film's director and screenwriter, respectively.
+In November 2020, the same teaser trailer was released worldwide.

+In April 2024, MAPPA announced through the Yuri!!! on Ice official Twitter account that Ice Adolescence had been cancelled.